giackperetti/giackperetti/README.md

 ## Hello there 👋

-I'm a Computer Engineering student, balancing academics with self-learning to broaden my technical and scientific knowledge.
+I'm a **Computer Engineering** student, balancing academics with self-learning to broaden my technical and scientific knowledge.

-🌲 In my free time, I enjoy hiking and staying active.
+- 🌲 In my free time, I enjoy hiking and staying active.

-💡 Interested in ML/AI and web development.
+- 💡 Interested in *ML/AI* and *Web Development*.

-🚀 Aiming for a career in Applied Computer Science, especially in something like Computational Biology and Neuroscience.
+- 🚀 Aiming for a career in **Applied Computer Science**, especially in something like **Computational Biology** and **Neuroscience**.

-💬 Always happy to talk tech, science, fitness, or the outdoors.
+- 💬 Always happy to talk tech, science, fitness, or the outdoors.
 Feel free to reach out!

 ### 🛠️ Tech Stack
 #### 📝 Frontend